xinyanliang/xinyanliang.github.io/_pages/about.md

 News
 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated Ph.D students, Postdoctorals and Assistant Professors to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
+- [09/2022] One paper was accepted by NeurIPS'22.
+Congrats to Hongjie Wu and all the collaborators!
 - [09/2022] I have been invited to be a Program Co-Chair for the 6th International Conference on Computer Science and Artificial Intelligence [(CSAI'22)](http://www.csai.org/index.html).
 - [08/2022] "CGDD: Multi-view Graph Clustering via Cross-graph Diversity Detection" was accepted by IEEE TNNLS.
 Congrats to all the collaborators!
 - [08/2022] I have been invited to be a PC member for the 37th AAAI Conference on Artificial Intelligence (AAAI'23).